To view the Hymns, Readings and Notices please refer to the Church News Sheet which can be found by clicking here.

 We are the body of Christ.

-In the one body we were all baptized into one body.
+In the one Spirit we were all baptized into one body.

 Preparation of the Table